Hamza-101/GTD-Analysis/README.md

 > Many other features, total around ~135, it would be too wordy to list them all here.
 Read the cookbook, too long for me lol, exploring the dataset files would make you understand it better.

+## Secondary Dataset:
+Another dataset, [OnWar.com](https://onwar.com/chronology/index.html) was used for analysis of wars and their time periods aound the world.
+We further incorporated our findings into our "" case study.

 # Exploratory Data Analysis
 ## Case Studies(Subject to change and add justification):
 1) Total Attacks over the year (Use some unique plots)